MayaAusset/movieBrowser/README.md

 ## General info
 This project is a Movie Browsing Application made with ReactJS.
-You can browses movies using the OMDb API and show a specific movie's informations !
+You can browse movies using the OMDb API and show a specific movie's informations !

 ## Technologies used
 -ReactJS